neorefraction/Learning-Go/Tutorial/For/README.md

 # For

 Unlike other lenguajes, `for` is the unique looping construct of the lenguaje.
+However, it doesn't mean that it isn't possible to create a `while` like loops.
+The syntax used to create a loop is shown below.

-### Examples
+### Foor like loops
 ```go
 // Classic initial/condition/after for loop
 var i int